-In order to convert our normal tabular report into a drilldown report, we are going to set up our sales territories as groups.
+In order to convert our normal tabular report into a drill down report in SSRS, we are going to set up our sales territories as groups.
 In order to do this, simply drag the row you want to group by into the “Row Groups” section of the report designer.
 In the example below, we see three groups: Continent, Country, and Region.

 The difference in the report preview will look like this:

 We can now easily turn this report into a drilldown report by changing the visibility settings on each group.
 Since we want to start the report by viewing the “Continent” group, we will set its visibility to “Show”.
 The Country group’s visibility will be set to “Hidden”, but can be triggered by drilling down on the continent.
 The Region group will be just like the Country group – set to “Hidden”, but can be triggered by drilling down on the country.